KimiWu123/Samples/README.md

 # Samples
-Samples of Ethereum smart contracts and golang for beginners.
+Samples of Ethereum smart contracts, golang for beginners and circom(arithmetic circuits for zkp).

 ## Smart contracts